logicmonitor/lm-powershell-module/Documentation/New-LMWebsite.md

 ```

 ### -CheckPoints
 Specifies the check points for the check.
-This is a legacy parameter and has been replaced with the TestLocation* parameters and may be removed in a future version.
+This is a legacy parameter and will be deprecated in a future release.

 ```yaml
 Type: Object[]